Gender balance in decision-making positions

 - quotas as an instrument to gender balance in politics and corporate boardrooms;

 - Working paper - How to engage senior men to promote women to senior decision-making positions in their organizations .

-Please find here all the documents related to the gender balance in decision-making .
+Please find here all useful documents related to the gender balance in decision-making.